Deposit, Closing Costs, Earnest Money

 For an FHA loan, the minimum deposit is 3.5% of the price of the home.
 Many first-time buyers use FHA loans because they generally have the lowest minimum deposit.
 Conventional loans can have from 5% to 20%, depending on the product.
 VA loans are the only loan product that requires no down payment from the buyer, a great product for servicemen and women in appreciation for their service to our country.

 Aside from the minimum requirements, the amount of the deposit is negotiable.
 If the seller agrees to pay for closing costs, the amount the buyer needs to bring to the table can be minimal.
 If there are competitive offers on a house, the buyer can “sweeten the pot” with a higher deposit.
 This can signal to the seller that the buyer is, indeed, serious.

 If the initial deposit doesn’t cover all the expenses that the buyer needs to pay, the remainder can be paid at settlement.
 Moneys can be wired or paid with a cashier check.

 Closing costs are fees and charges associated with the processing of the transaction.
 Closing costs generally come to about 3-4% of the price of the home.
 Your lender will give you an estimate of these costs when you apply for the mortgage.

 Good Faith Estimate

-Lenders are required by law to provide a “Good Faith Estimate” of your closing costs within 3 days of your loan application.
+Lenders are required by law to provide a “Closing Disclosure” of your closing costs within 3 days of your loan application.
 It must include an itemized list of all the fees associated with the loan.
-The GFE is only an estimate, but the final fees must not be more than 10% of the original estimate.
-Once the GFE is issued, the lender may not change the fees, so they are very motivated to be as accurate as possible.
+The CD is only an estimate, but the final fees must not be more than 10% of the original estimate.
+Once the CD is issued, the lender may not change the fees, so they are very motivated to be as accurate as possible.